classic-terra/terra-operator/README.md

 Copyright 2022.

-All source code belongs to TR DAO
+All source code belongs to terra-rebels